dart-archive/dart-samples/recipes/src/core/strings.md

 ### What is a Surrogate Pair?

-The term "surrogate pair" refers to a means of encoding Unicode characters outside the Basic Multilingual Plane.
+The term 'surrogate pair' refers to a means of encoding Unicode characters outside the Basic Multilingual Plane.

 In UTF-16, two-byte (16-bit) code sequences are used to store Unicode